tensorspace-team/tensorspace-converter/README.md

 * **Note**

-TensorSpace-Converter must run under Python 3.6, Node 11.3+.
+TensorSpace-Converter requires to run under Python 3.6, Node 11.3+.
 If you have other pre-installed Python version in your local environment, we suggest you to create a new virtual environment.
 For example, the conda commands is like:
 ```shell
 $ conda create -n envname python=3.6
 ```